-The average skewness (Rsk) is defined as the symmetry of the amplitude distribution curve about the mean line, and calculated by $R{sk} = \frac{1}{(n \times j)R_0^3} \left[\sum{i=1}^{i=n \times j} y(i)^3 \right]$
+The average skewness (Rsk) is defined as the symmetry of the amplitude distribution curve about the mean line, and calculated by $R{sk} = \frac{1}{(n \times j)R_q^3} \left[\sum{i=1}^{i=n \times j} y(i)^3 \right]$

 Rsk indicates the symmetry of the amplitude distribution curve about a mean line for the surface roughness profile (and surface waviness profile - Wsk).
 Skewness indicates whether the surface consists of mainly peaks, valleys, or an equal combination of both.
-A positive value of Rsk indicates a greater distribution of peaks about the mean line as the amplitude distribution curve is skewed below the mean line and a negative Rsk value indicates a greater distribution of valleys about the mean line as the amplitude distribution curve is skewed above the mean line.
+A positive value of Rsk indicates a greater distribution of peaks about the mean line as the amplitude distribution curve is skewed below the mean line and a negative Rsk value indicates a greater distribution of valleys about the mean line as the amplitude distribution curve is skewed below the mean line as the amplitude distribution curve is skewed below the mean line as the amplitude distribution curve is skewed above the mean line.